D-dimer and High Molecular Weight Fibrin Degradation Products TechNotes

 Human D-dimer

-HyTest has been one of the world’s leading suppliers of D-dimer antigens for more than 10 years.
+Hytest has been one of the world’s leading suppliers of D-dimer antigens for more than 10 years.
 We offer a highly purified D-dimer prepared from human plasma.

 Monoclonal antibodies specific to D-dimer and FDP